shezik/TouchSwitch/README.md

 It's not like I'm familiar with it or what, I learned everything on the go. (albeit to a limited extent)

-The sole reason I chose to use MFC is that it's fast and small in size. (that's what ur mom said)
+The sole reason I picked MFC was that it's fast and small in size. (that's what ur mom said)

 Which is also intrinsic to C++ programs.
 (Apparently when you apply this criteria, Qt is no longer written in C++.)